 Q. Will I need to buy books?

 A. Yes.
 You will need to buy textbooks assigned by the faculty member and you will probably want to buy additional books to help you read around the subject.
-Texts are available at the University Bookstore as well as through other sources, such as a number of Web sites.
+Texts are available at the University Bookstore as well as through other online sources.

 Q. What books are required for each class?